clinics

 Across Canada, there is no single definition of recurrent pregnancy loss.
 At the RPL clinic, we accept referrals for people who have experienced:

-• 2 or more consecutive pregnancy losses at or before 10 weeks gestation, that are not explained by aneuploidy.
+• 2 or more pregnancy losses at or before 10 weeks gestation, that are not explained by aneuploidy.

 • 1 or more pregnancy losses between 10 weeks and 20 weeks gestation by ultrasound that are not explained by aneuploidy